grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ### Metric Math Expressions

 You can create new time series metrics by operating on top of CloudWatch metrics using mathematical functions.
-Arithmetic operators, unary subtraction and other functions are supported to be applied on CloudWatch metrics.
+Arithmetic operators, unary subtraction and other functions are supported and can be applied to CloudWatch metrics.
 More details on the available functions can be found on [AWS Metric Math](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html)

 As an example, if you want to apply arithmetic operations on a metric, you can do it by giving an id (a unique string) to the raw metric as shown below.
-Then you can use this id and apply arithmetic operations to it in the Expression field of the new metric.
+You can then use this id and apply arithmetic operations to it in the Expression field of the new metric.

 Please note that in the case you use the expression field to reference another query, like `queryA * 2`, it will not be possible to create an alert rule based on that query.